smolboii/single-person-pose-estimation/README.md

 **NOTE**: the dataset images have not been included in the repository as it would needlessly clog it, hence if the LIP dataset is to be used for training, the training / validation image sets need to be downloaded from [here](https://drive.google.com/file/d/0BzvH3bSnp3E9cVl3b3pKdmFlclE/view?usp=sharing).
 Then, put the validation image set in the res/val/img folder, and the training image set in the res/train/img folder.
 The corresponding annotations for the LIP dataset are already included in their respective res folders.

-### Training progress

-As of right now the model has not finished training.
-I am training it on a lone RTX 1660 Ti GPU using CUDA through PyTorch, and have thus far only completed roughly ~20 epochs.
-Currently, the average MSE loss is at ~0.00029, and is steadily decreasing.
-I will likely train it for ~100 epochs total, and as such it is not that close to being finished.
-Checkpoint models will be uploaded here periodically to mark the progress of the model (in the checkpoints/ directory).

 ## Usage

 ### CLI